EriksenJ/ra_guide/README.md

 ## Data formats

 - When possible, store data in `.parquet` format.
   - We often work with large administrative data files that can take up many GB of space.
 We prefer the parquet format to reduce our server footprint and increase IO speed.
 This is a so-called columnar format, meaning that it is possible to load  These are generally highly compressed
 - We can import and export `.parquet` files using `R` and `python`.
 Hadley Wiggins, the developer behind the large parts of the `tidyverse` packages, has written an online book [chapter](https://r4ds.hadley.nz/arrow) on using `parquet` files with R.
-- In R, we will often use the following syntaxes to import or export a full dataset:
+- In R, we will often use the following syntaxes to import or export a dataset:

 ```
 library(rio)